oVirt/ovirt-site/source/blog/2016-12-08-the-need-for-speed.html.md

 Most developers will probably not notice the change, but sometimes the most recent package are needed at all times.
 In that case there are two thinks developers can do:

-* Specify the exact required version of the package in the CI standard "*.packages" file.
+* Specify the exact required version of the package in the CI standard "* .packages" file.
-* Install the package explicitly with a "yum" or a "dnf" command from the CI standard script.
+* Install the package explicitly with a "`yum`" or a "`dnf`" command from the CI standard script.

 Bottom line, how much faster is it?
 ===================================